guigomcha/alumet-user-book/src/installation/config.md

 # NOTE: for the moment, the perf plugin does not monitor the whole machine.
 # It provides the ability to monitor a specific process or cgroup, but this
-# ability needs to be explicitely turned on by another plugin.
+# ability needs to be explicitly turned on by another plugin.
 # The Alumet agent automatically does this when run with the `exec` command.
 ```